Cart 0

 Los Angeles Review of Books

-Born in Singapore and raised in Wyoming, Nina McConigley is the author of the award-winning story collection, Cowboys and East Indians (Curtis Brown Unlimited, 2015), winner of a 2014 PEN Open Book Award, a High Plains Book Award and named one of 2014's Best Prize Winning books by O, Oprah Magazine.
-Her debut novel, How to Commit A Postcolonial Murder, will be published by Pantheon Books in early 2026.
-Her play based on Cowboys and East Indians was commissioned by the Denver Center for Performing Arts and will premiere in early 2026.
+Born in Singapore and raised in Wyoming, Nina McConigley is the author of the novel How to Commit a Postcolonial Murder (Pantheon, 2026).
+She is also the author of the award-winning story collection Cowboys and East Indians (Curtis Brown Unlimited, 2015), winner of a 2014 PEN Open Book Award and a High Plains Book Award.
+Her play based on Cowboys and East Indians was commissioned by the Denver Center for Performing Arts.
+She has an essay collection about the American West forthcoming from the University of Georgia Press.

-Her work has appeared in The New York Times, Orion, O, Oprah Magazine, Parents, Virginia Quarterly Review, American Short Fiction, Ploughshares, and The Asian American Literary Review among others.
-In 2019-2020, she was the Walter Jackson Bate fellow at the Radcliffe Institute for Advanced Study at Harvard University and was a 2022 recipient of the National Endowment for the Arts (NEA) Creative Writing Fellowship.
-She has an essay collection about the American West forthcoming in 2025 from the University of Georgia Press.
+Her work has appeared in The New York Times, Orion, O, Oprah Magazine, Parents, Virginia Quarterly Review, American Short Fiction, Ploughshares, and The Asian American Literary Review, among others.
+In 2019–2020 she was the Walter Jackson Bate fellow at the Radcliffe Institute for Advanced Study at Harvard University, and in 2022 she received a Creative Writing Fellowship from the National Endowment for the Arts (NEA).

 In an interview she was asked about the challenges of growing up so removed from Indian culture in Wyoming.
 She responded: “Growing up, I didn’t know any different world.
 But I did know I was pretty much the only brown face in any room I was in.
 I think it always made me feel like an outsider, and that informed much of my writing and thinking about race.
 The rural immigrant experience is something completely different.
 There are no Indian grocery stores, Indian restaurants or just other Indians – so much of what I knew of Indian culture was through my mother.”

 She holds an MFA from the University of Houston and an MA from the University of Wyoming.
-She lives in Fort Collins, CO with her family and teaches at Colorado State University.
+She lives in Fort Collins, CO, with her family and teaches at Colorado State University.

 IMAGE GALLERY